Living in Hong Kong

 4.3.1 Arrangements for Classes

-When Signal No. 8 or above or Black rainstorm is hoisted, the University will make the following arrangements:
+When Signal No. 8 or above/ Black rainstorm/ Extreme Conditions is hoisted, the University will make the following arrangements:

 Signal No. 8 or above